ctalar/EE406/03_design_examples/examples/04_example.md

 [minJD,maxJD] = bounds(ID_W,"all");
 HB = log10(maxJD)  % must "tweak" to avoid NaN
 LB = log10(minJD)  % must "tweak" to avoid NaN
-% The range is technology dependent and requires some trial and error
+% The range is technology-dependent and requires some trial and error
-% To better understand how to derive the JD range see J&M's Fig.3.15
+% To better understand how to derive the JD range see J&M's Fig. 3.15
 % and associated script